Snawoot/linux-secureboot-kit/README.md

 ### Step 1.
 Satisfy requirements

-* x64 UEFI-enabled Linux installation with GRUB2 bootloader
+1. x64 UEFI-enabled Linux installation with GRUB2 bootloader
-* GRUB2 config without `blscfg` directives (they will fail boot since all files will have to be signed).
+2. GRUB2 config without `blscfg` directives (they will fail boot since all files will have to be signed).
 Where applicable it is disabled automatically upon installation via `GRUB_ENABLE_BLSCFG="false"` variable in `/etc/default/grub`
-* grub2-efi-x64-modules
-* grub2-tools
+3. GRUB2 tools and modules (grub2-efi-x64-modules and grub2-tools on RPM-based distros, Debian-based provides them by default)
-* sbsigntools (sbsigntool)
+4. sbsigntools (sbsigntool)
-* efitools (https://git.kernel.org/pub/scm/linux/kernel/git/jejb/efitools.git).
-If it is absent in your distro, you have to build it yourself.
+5. efitools 1.9.2+ (https://git.kernel.org/pub/scm/linux/kernel/git/jejb/efitools.git).
+If it is absent in your distro or too old, you have two options:
+  * Use [static build](https://gist.github.com/Snawoot/1937d5bc76d7b0a29f2039aa679c0449).
+HEAD commit of this gist can be verified with [my PGP public key](https://keybase.io/yarmak/pgp_keys.asc).
+  * Build it yourself.
 You'll need:
+    1. @development-tools (build-essential)
-  * openssl-devel (libssl-dev)
+    2. openssl-devel (libssl-dev)
-  * gnu-efi-devel (gnu-efi)
+    3. gnu-efi-devel (gnu-efi)
-  * perl-File-Slurp (libfile-slurp-perl)
+    4. perl-File-Slurp (libfile-slurp-perl)
-  * help2man
+    5. help2man

-#### Fedora 30 notes
+#### Fedora 30 hint

-On Fedora you'll need this [build script](https://gist.github.com/Snawoot/9cbad8a381b241c5bac5669d00f20620) for efitools which workarounds library paths problem.
+If you are building efitools on Fedora you'll need this [build script](https://gist.github.com/Snawoot/9cbad8a381b241c5bac5669d00f20620) to workaroud library paths issue.

-#### Debian 10, Ubuntu notes

-Debian 10 and Ubuntu provide `efitools` package with outdated `efitools`, but this version produces non-usable signature list and/or authentication header.
-Therefore, you have to build efitools yourself.
-Version 1.9.2 is known to work well.

 ### Step 2.
 Backup current UEFI keys